luispied/movie-app/README.md

 Technology: React

-## Brief
+## Features
-Add movies to a DB into Firebase
+- Add movies to a DB into Firebase
-Fetching the movies
+- Fetching the movies
-display movies
+- Display movies